Swim with sperm whales

 Your Tour Organizer: Nadia Aly

-Our tours are managed by Destination Tonga, a tourism management company, located in Tonga, and owned by Nadia Aly.
-Nadia is an award winning underwater photographer who leads numerous expeditions around the world throughout the year.
+Our tours are managed by Nadia Aly, who is an award winning underwater photographer who leads numerous expeditions around the world throughout the year.